Godmanchester: Population

-In 2021, the parish covered an area of 4900 acre and so the population density for Godmanchester in 2021 was 10,300 persons per square mile (3,980 per square kilometre).
+In 2021 the parish covered an area of 4900 acre and so the population density for Godmanchester in 2021 was 10,300 per square mile (3,980 per square kilometre).

-By 2016, Godmanchester had a population of about 6800 in 3,100 homes; it is expected that this will further increase to at least 4050 homes and 8600 residents by 2036.
+By 2016 Godmanchester had a population of about 6800 in 3,100 homes; it is expected that this will further increase to at least 4050 homes and 8600 residents by 2036.

 Culture and community

 The town has a waterside location surrounded by open countryside of high value for its biodiversity, agricultural land value, scenic beauty and landscape quality.